 No wonder why aboriginal people consider this place sacred.

 Back to the resort I chill a few hours by the pool and go to the park again to see the sunset.

 I couldn’t miss that.
-A little crowd gathered around, we all look at each other and smile.
-For few minutes piece and silence are kings.
+A little crowd gathers around, we all look at each other and smile.
+For a few minutes, piece and silence are kings.

 This is the place to come to switch off your brain and let everything go.
 Because there’s always something bigger than you.
 Nobody’s special.
 The world is special, but not people.
 Not me, not you.
 Go with the flow, don’t fight against yourself.

 This is the place to go to re-calibrate your values and search for the right metric which defines your achievements.

 I work as a waitress in a cafe.
 That must not mean much for most.
 But I left everything and went to another Country with a luggage and a thousand dollar in my pocket, alone.
 In four years I travelled to 11 Countries in four different continents.
 I started to work out a lot and my body looks amazing.
 I’ve never felt better, both inside and outside.
 And within few months I will have the visa that will allow me to stay here forever.

 You see… that’s another story.
 Depends from the point of view.